Tommy Robinson (sprinter): Career

 Robinson represented his country in four consecutive Summer Olympics, starting in 1956, where as an 18-year-old, he competed in the 100 metres and 200 metres but did not advance beyond the first round in either event.

 Four years later in Rome at the 1960 Summer Olympics, Robinson reached the semi-finals in both the 100 metres and the 200 metres.
 He reached the 100 metres final at the 1964 Summer Olympics and finished in eighth place.

 At the 1968 Summer Olympics, Robinson was part of the team that reached the semi-finals of the 4×100 m relay.
 The team set a national record of 39.45 s in the early rounds.
 The team were disqualified, however, before reaching the finals.

 At the 1958 British Empire and Commonwealth Games in Cardiff, he won gold in the 220 yards dash and silver in the 100-yards dash.
 He again won silver in the 100 yards in the 1962 British Empire and Commonwealth Games.
 He also won a gold medal at the 1962 Central American and Caribbean Games.

 Robinson won the silver in the 1966 British Empire and Commonwealth Games, where he again finished second to long time rival, the Canadian Harry Jerome.
-Robinson also competed at the Pan American Games in Winnepeg in 1967.
+Robinson also competed at the Pan American Games in Winnipeg in 1967.